PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

   <img src="https://github.com/PiotrekGa/PiotrekGa.github.io/blob/master/images/CodeCogsEqn25.png">
 </p>

-The first part of each equation is model's log-likelihood.
+The first part of each equation is model's log-likelihood _ln(L)_.
 The second one is a penalty for number of independent parameters.
 In case of BIC number of samples is also taken into consideration.

+In the `mtd-learn` package you can access then with `MTD.aic` and `MTD.bic` properties.
 You should choose a model with the minimal value of the chosen criterion.

 ## Implementation details